-Business elective or free elective credit will be granted to a maximum of six hours (no more than three hours in one term) and cannot be used to fulfill major requirements.
+Business elective or free elective credit will be granted to a maximum of six hours and cannot be used to fulfill major requirements.
 Directed studies courses may be taken pass/fail without completion of the business major.
 Independent studies will be exempted from the maximum credit hour limit.
 Students on academic probation may not register for independent studies.